sarmad-21/nba_predictive_model/README.md

   - AUC: 0.675

 ### <u>Neural Network</u>
-  Built a neural network consisting of an input layer that takes 158 features followed by 3 hidden layers with 96, 48, and 24 neurons each respectively.
-Each hidden layer is followed by batch normalization, ReLu activation function, and finally dropout set to 0.3 to reduce overfitting.
-Implemented early stopping Reduced validation binary cross entropy from 0.6610 to 0.6420 achieving a final validation accuracy of 63.11%.
+  Built a neural network consisting of an input layer that takes 158 features followed by 3 hidden layers with 96, 48, and 24 neurons.
+Each hidden layer is followed by batch normalization, ReLu activation function, and finally dropout set to 0.3 to prevent overfitting.

+  Training used the **AdamW optimizer** (lr = 0.0001, weight_decay = 0.002) and a **ReduceLROnPlateau** scheduler to lower the learning rate by a factor of 0.1 when validation loss plateaued for 5 epochs. **Early stopping** was also applied with a patience of 5 epochs to prevent overfitting.

+## Future Work
+- Add player-level statistics
+- Deploy model (Streamlit)
+- Add 2024 - 2025 season data
+- Add automated daily scraping for upcoming season